go8n/athenaeum/README.md

 https://hosted.weblate.org/projects/athenaeum/translations/

 #### Using QT tools

+On Fedora you'll require the qt5-devel package for this.

 Athenaeum leverages the QT translation classes and tools.
 To get started simply add a translation file to `athenaeum.pro` eg. `athenaeum/translations/athenaeum_ja.ts` then run `lupdate -verbose athenaeum.pro` to generate the file.